-Pursuant to 35 I.A.C. § 845.530(b)(3), IPGC will provide Safety Data Sheets (SDSs) to all employees, contract workers, and third-party contractors for the CCR located at the Site.
-Third-party contractors will incorporate SDSs in their Safety and Health Plan and provide SDSs to IPGC prior to bringing a material on site.
+Pursuant to 35 I.A.C. § 845.530(b)(3), IPRG will provide Safety Data Sheets (SDSs) to all employees, contract workers, and third-party contractors for the CCR located at the Site.
+Third-party contractors will provide SDSs to the Environmental Manager prior to bringing a material on site.
 SDSs are provided in Appendix E.